CarnegieLearningWeb/upgrade-agent/docs/graph-structure.md

     errors: List[str]

 # =============================================================================
-# NODE 1: CONVERSATION ANALYZER (The Brain)
+# NODE 1: CONVERSATION ANALYZER (The Brain & Orchestrator)
 # =============================================================================

 class ConversationAnalyzer:
     """
-    Single intelligent node that analyzes user input with full context and determines what to do next
+    Single intelligent node that analyzes user input with full context and determines what to do next, including orchestrating multi-step operations
     """

     def __init__(self):